Yapeal/yapeal-ng/docs/config/DeeperDepthsOfConfiguration.md

 ### Yapeal:Error Section

-No real changes here except for moving the bare class reference to Yapeal:Error:Handlers:class and exposing more of the inner works of Yapeal-ng under Handlers as well to allow additional customizing (Ways for developers to shoot themselves in the foot ;-) if they choose to).
+No real changes here except for moving the bare class reference to Yapeal:Error:Classes:class and exposing more of the inner works of Yapeal-ng under Handlers as well to allow additional customizing (Ways for developers to shoot themselves in the foot ;-) if they choose to).